 I have included three documents with this letter.
-One is our form to indicate your intention to participate in the program.
-The second is a pre-installation inspection report that I will need to have filled out on each job.
-Last, but not least, is BPA's weatherization specs and two pages that stipulate how glazing is to be installed.
-I don't think you'll find any concerns or surprises in there.
+One is our Window Rebate Contractor Agreement to indicate your intention to participate in the program.
+The second is a preinstallation inspection report that I will need to have completed for each job.
+Last, but not least, is BPA's weatherization specs, including two pages (32-34) that stipulate how glazing is to be installed.
 Please call with any questions after you have looked these over.

-The broad outlines of Benton REA's window rebate program are as follows:
+Benton REA's window rebate program are as follows:

-- Benton REA will pay \$6 per square foot of window area to the homeowner when the uvalue is .3 or better, and \$8 per square foot if the u-value is .22 or better.
-The u-value may be evaluated as a weighted average. - Sliding glass doors must be .35 or better. - The windows being replaced must be single pane, single pane with storm or double pane metal framed windows. - The new windows must be the same size or smaller than the originals. - We want to know about the project before work begins and we want to be notified when the work is done.
-For each project, we would need some sort of record, diagram or report that shows the residence address, which windows are being replaced and what they are to be replaced with; our "Window Pre-Inspection Sheet" works well for this requirement.
-We would also need a copy of the job invoice, detailing what window sizes and u values for each were installed and the total square footage as well.
+- Benton REA will pay \$6 per square foot of window area when the u-value is .3 or lower, and \$8 per square foot if the u-value is .22 or lower.
+The u-value may be evaluated as a weighted average. - Sliding glass doors must have a u-value of .35 or lower. - The windows being replaced must be single pane, single pane with storm or double pane metal framed windows. - The new windows must be the same size or smaller than the originals. - We want to know about the project before work begins and need to be notified when the work is done.
+For each project, you must complete the Window Pre-Inspection Sheet.
+We also need a copy of the job invoice and detailing window sizes and u-values for each installed window. - The homeowner will determine who the rebate is to be paid to themselves or to you, the contractor.
+Rebates allocated to the contractor will reduce the overall cost to the homeowner and must show as a line item credit against the project cost on invoices.

-As with any BPA program, there are requirements.
-Having said that, we want to make this program as simple as possible.
 If you have observations and suggestions about other steps we might take to streamline this program, please give us your thoughts.
 We look forward to working with you.